ericproffitt/TopicModelsVB.jl/HMTM/HMTMREADME.md

 and both add `include("HMTM.jl")` to the collection of other files at the bottom, and then add `HMTM` to the list of models on the first export line.

+Now you can run the algorithm on a corpus as is, however the `updatePhi!` function you'll notice is empty, since this is the coordinate I was unable to optimize (see the HMTMVB pdf).

 I suspect that the only way to efficiently update `phi` is to lower-bound the portions of the objective function which contain `phi` with a function that can be optimized analytically, however finding this lower bound is going to be challenging.

 Good luck!